Mathematics

 As a department we work with students to prepare them for the next stages of their learning from Key Stage 3 to GCSE, from GCSE to college and to the world of work.

-We have eight subject specialist teachers employed in the well-equipped maths department with eight dedicated maths classrooms.
-We also have access to an ICT suite where students have the opportunity to use Hegarty Maths and Times Table Rockstars.
+We have five subject specialist teachers employed in the well-equipped maths department with six dedicated maths classrooms.
+We also have access to an ICT suite where students have the opportunity to use SPARX maths.

 Autumn 1